Elmsley Count by Alex Elmsley

 Key features

-Versatile for various effects like color changes and packet tricks
+Can be adapted for color changes, vanishes, and packet tricks

-Often combined with other moves like double lifts or false cuts
+Often used in combination with other sleights like double lifts and false shuffles

 Pros